-The Knightsbridge department store is an 11-minute bus ride (traffic dependant) from the closest accessible Tube station, Green Park.
-Cross the road from the station exit on Piccadilly to Stop H, and take the 14 towards Putney Heath Green Man – leave the bus at the Knightsbridge Station (Harrods) stop which is two-minute walk from the store.
+The Knightsbridge department store is a 13-minute bus ride from the closest accessible Tube station, Green Park.
+Cross the road from the station exit on Piccadilly to Stop H and take the 9 bus towards Hammersmith – leave the bus at the Knightsbridge Station (Harrods) stop which is two-minute walk from the store.

 Fortnum & Mason

-All seven floors of the John Lewis Oxford Street department store are accessible by lift or escalator and its main Oxford Street entrance is step-free.
-There is a wheelchair-accessible toilet on the fourth floor and accessible fitting rooms are available in the store’s fashion and menswear sections.
+All seven floors of the department store are accessible by escalator or wide-access lifts for wheelchair users, and the main Oxford Street entrance offers step-free entry.
+Disabled visitors can find a wheelchair-accessible toilet on the fourth floor, as well as accessible fitting rooms in all fashion departments, mobile induction loops and wheelchairs available for hire.

 Marks and Spencer